thetatoken/theta-metachain-guide/docs/0-overview/README.md

 This document gives an overview on how to launch a subchain.
 At a high level, it consists of the following steps:

-* **Preparation**: The The subchain operator needs to reserve an EVM chainID, prepare a sufficient amount of wTHETA which will be used as collateral for the subchain, generate the private/public key pairs for the initial set of subchain validators, and create the genesis snapshot for the subchain.
+* **Preparation**: The subchain operator needs to reserve an EVM chainID, prepare a sufficient amount of wTHETA which will be used as collateral for the subchain, generate the private/public key pairs for the initial set of subchain validators, and create the genesis snapshot for the subchain.

 * **Governance Token Generation**: Each subchain needs its own governance token, which is a TNT20 token deployed on the **Main Chain**.
 The The subchain operator needs to deploy the governance token.